davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 In particular, it's important to keep track of these values because they can be major sources of uncertainty.
 If the story the team is going to work on next becomes primarily a matter of politics (like passing laws from a shared backlog) then you need to move on.

+#### Relationships

+There is value in relationships.
+Compliment other people.
+That is, if someone does something good for you then you should do something good for them, or they'll stop helping you out (tit for tat).
+A salesperson can put dollars on the value of many relationships.

 #### Normativity